tcltk/tcl/doc/markdown/PkgRequire.md

 **Tcl_PkgProvideEx**, **Tcl_PkgPresentEx** and **Tcl_PkgRequireEx** allow the setting and retrieving of the client data associated with the package.
 In all other respects they are equivalent to the matching functions.

-**Tcl_PkgRequireProc** is the form of **package require** handling multiple requirements.
+**Tcl_PkgRequireProc** is the form of [package require][package] handling multiple requirements.
 The other forms are present for backward compatibility and translate their invocations to this form.

 # Reference count management

 The requirements values given (in the *objv* argument) to **Tcl_PkgRequireProc** must have non-zero reference counts.

+[package]: package.md